 10. Bistecca Fiorentina

-The Bistecca Fiorentina is what it sounds like – a Florentine Steak.
-The cut of meat can be veal or from a heifer cattle which is a cow that has not birthed a calf yet.
-Furthermore, it must be taken from a Chianina breed of cattle that has origins in Siena.
+The bistecca Fiorentina is what it sounds like—a Florentine steak.
+The cut of meat is generally veal or from a heifer but must be from the Chianina breed of cattle that has origins in Siena.
 Before ordering this steak you should know it is commonly served rare.

-Like most Italian recipes, there is no fancy marinade to bring flavor to the dish.
-The flavor comes from the high-quality cut of meat and salt brings that flavor forward.
-That said, salt or pepper cannot be added until after it is cooked.
+Like most Italian recipes, there’s no fancy marinade.
+The flavor comes from the high-quality cut of meat and salt, which brings that flavor forward.
+However, salt or pepper cannot be added until after it is cooked.

 8. Mozzarella di Bufala

 Mozzarella di Bufala is the king of all Mozzarellas.
-There are generally two kinds- Bufala and Fior di Latte.
-Fior di Latte has a bit milder taste and is usually the kind used on pizza.
-The difference in production is that fior di latte is made with cow’s milk, while for the Bufala Mozzarella they use the milk from the water buffalo.
+There are generally two kinds: Bufala and Fior di Latte.
+Fior di Latte has a milder taste and is usually used on pizza.
+The difference in production is that fior di latte is made with cow’s milk, while bufala is made from the milk water buffalo.

-Carciofi alla Giudia translates to Jewish Artichokes.
-Artichokes thrive in Rome’s climate so they are very popular in the city with two main recipes.
-Alla Giudia (above) and alla Romana (Jewish style and Roman style).
-Don’t worry, you are allowed to prefer either without fear of reprisal but the Jewish ones are almost always chosen as the victor.
+Carciofi or artichokes thrive in Rome’s climate, so they’re very popular in the city.
+There are two main ways of preparing artichokes: alla Giudia or “Jewish-style” (featured above) and alla Romana (Roman-style).
+Don’t worry, you’re free to prefer either style without fear of reprisal.
+However, Carciofi alla Giudia are almost always chosen as the victor.

-Roman style artichokes are a world of difference.
-The only thing that is the same is that they are artichokes.
-They preparation and cook time is more intensive and the outcome is different.
-These artichokes are most often served cold but cooked for up to 30 minutes.They are seasoned with lemon, mint, garlic, olive oil and black pepper.
+Roman-style artichokes are completely different.
+The only thing that’s the same is the artichokes.
+The preparation and cooking time in carciofi alla Romana is more intensive.
+These artichokes are most often served cold but cooked for up to 30 minutes.They’re seasoned with lemon, mint, garlic, olive oil, and black pepper.